SKYLINE IS EXCITED TO ANNOUNCE OUR PARTNERSHIP WITH

 Mikey Tsukamoto will be joining Children’s Hospital Colorado Sports Medicine Center as an athletic trainer.
 Prior to Children’s Colorado, he worked as an assistant athletic trainer at Kennesaw State University with their women’s lacrosse and football teams.
 Mikey received his Bachelor of Science in Athletic Training from Boise State University.
 He continued his education at the University of Nebraska-Lincoln and received his Master’s of Education in Educational Administration while also working with their football team.
 Mikey is originally from Elk Grove, CA and enjoys golfing, watching sports and being outside in his free time.

-September Nutrition Tip of the Month:
+Sports Medicine Tip of the Month